pikvm/pikvm/docs/webrtc.md

 Then reload the Web UI and then in the **System** menu you will see the video mode switch.

 !!! note
-    If you do not see the switch, it means that either your browser does not support WebRTC, or the `kvmd-janus` service was not started.
+    If you don't see the switch, it means that either your browser does not support WebRTC, or the `kvmd-janus` service was not started.

 ## Basics